Lease Residual Value Calculator

 How does residual value impact monthly lease payments?

-Who sets the residual value in a lease agreement?
+Who sets the residual value in a lease?

-The residual value in a lease agreement is primarily set by the lessor (the leasing company or dealership) at the inception of the lease.
-This estimation is based on various factors, including the asset's projected depreciation, historical resale data, market demand, and industry forecasts.
-While you can't directly negotiate the residual value, you can negotiate the capitalized cost (the initial value of the asset), which indirectly affects how favorable the residual value appears in the overall lease structure.
+The lessor sets the residual value based on projected depreciation, historical resale data, market demand, and industry forecasts.
+While you can't directly negotiate it, you can negotiate the capitalized cost (lease amount), which affects the overall lease economics.